Ultimate St. John Real Estate Investing Guide for 2026

 Economy

-The average income per person in St. John is , in contrast to the state average of .
-The population of the United States in its entirety has a per capita income of .
+The average income per person in St. John is , in contrast to the state level of .
+The populace of the US as a whole has a per capita level of income of .

 Economy Quick Stats